NunoSempere/nunosempere.com/blog/2023/03/01/computable-solomoff/index.md

 ### Using the above scheme to arrive at a probability

-Now, the problem with the above scheme is that if we use our set of turing machines to output a probability for the next bit
+Now, the problem with the above scheme is that if we use our set of Turing machines to output a probability for the next bit

 \[ P\Big(b_{m + 1} = 1 | (B_0, ..., B_m) \Big) := \frac{1}{n} \cdot \sum_0^n \Big(T_i(m+1) = 1\Big)  \]

 then our probabilities are going to be very janky.
 For example, at step \( j - 1 \), that scheme would output a 0% probability to the correct value of the next bit.

-To fix this, in step 2, we can require that there be not only one turing machine that predicts all past bits, but multiple of them.
-What multiple?
+To fix this, in step 2, we can require that there be not only one Turing machine that predicts all past bits, but multiple of them.
+What number?
 Well, however many your compute and memory budgets allow.
 This would make your probabilities less janky.

 Interestingly, that scheme also suggests that there is a tradeoff between arriving at the correct hypothesis as fast as possible—in which case we would just implement the first scheme at full speed—and producing accurate probabilities—in which case it seems like we would have to use a tweak